 The 9 Best Workout Power Towers

-This wiki has been updated 31 times since it was first published in June of 2015.
+This wiki has been updated 35 times since it was first published in June of 2015.
 If you want a gym-quality workout without the costly membership fees or the hassle of having to drive down there, you can get ripped in the privacy of your own home by installing a multifunctional power tower.
 You'll quickly learn you don't need bulky weights to develop a six-pack, as these are ideal for building upper body strength and core definition by using just your own body for resistance.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes